m1ked123/sudoku-solver/README.md

 Cells in the board that are supposed to be empty should be represented by a 0.
 Cells with values should have those values listed.

+## Improvements
+There is no version that allows the user to directly enter data for a Sudoku board on a cell by cell basis.